 The communities of Nambucca Heads, Bowraville, Macksville, Valla Beach, and Scotts Head make up the Nambucca Valley.
 The combined population of these communities, which are in the mid-north coast of NSW, is more than 20,000.
 The Nambucca Valley NFPs want to build relationships, connect across the Valley, and work together on developing a Community Roadmap, a shared vision for the Valley.

-We are excited to announce the recruitment of two community coordinators.
+We are excited to announce the recruitment of two community facilitators.
 If you are an NFP situated in Nambucca Valley and would like to find out more about the IRCF program and how you could potentially be involved, then please contact your facilitator:

 A satellite town close to Wagga Wagga, Junee has a population of just over 6,500 people and is growing.
 It has a diverse NFP sector, which has embraced the IRCF program and are ready to see a change for their community.
 They want to strengthen the NFP organisations by providing a co-ordinated focus on improving the long-term sustainability of their groups and networks.

 The Junee Community Roadmap (capacity plan) has been finalised, and if you want to get involved, please contact your facilitator: